-It's important to note the difference between Cinco de Mayo and Mexican Independence Day.
-The two are confused so frequently that you may be wondering when is Mexican Independence Day.
-While Cinco de Mayo commemorates the Mexican victory at the Battle of Puebla in 1862, Mexican Independence Day marks the country's declaration of independence from Spanish colonial rule.
-This declarationled to the birth of modern Mexico.
+It's crucial to distinguish between Cinco de Mayo and Mexican Independence Day.
+While Cinco de Mayo celebrates Mexico's victory at the Battle of Puebla in 1862, Mexican Independence Day marks the nation's declaration of independence from Spanish colonial rule.

-• The Country’s Real Independence: Mexican Independence Day is celebrated annually on September 16th, but its roots trace back to the late night hours of September 15th and the early morning of September 16, 1810.
-This day is also known as the "Cry of Dolores" (El Grito de Dolores) when Miguel Hidalgo, a priest, rang the church bells and called for rebellion against Spanish rule.
-This momentous event ignited a movement that eventually led to Mexico's Declaration of Independence from Spain and the most significant of Mexican holidays in September.
+The origins of Mexican Independence Day trace back to the late hours of September 15 and the early morning of September 16, 1810.
+This period is famously known as the "Cry of Dolores" (El Grito de Dolores), when Miguel Hidalgo rang the church bells and called for resistance against Spanish rule.
+His stirring cry, “¡Viva México!” and “¡Viva la independencia!” rallied Mexicans to fight for their freedom.

 Learn about our official channels: